Coderad32/Coderad32/README.md

 Follow + Share = Learn More ( Updates ) for more information can be found online and thanks for taking the time to check out my profile I hope we can work together on a project.

-### Self‑Taught Software Developer | Web Developer | Builder of Practical & Futuristic Ideas
+### Self‑Taught Software Developer |

+Builder of Practical & Futuristic Ideas

 I’m a self‑taught developer based in the mountains of Colorado, where I work remotely and build software that blends creativity, practicality, and curiosity.

-I love exploring new tools, designing clean interfaces, and developing systems that solve real problems — from blockchain experiments to polished resume websites.
+I like exploring new tools, designing clean interfaces, and developing systems that solve real problems — from blockchain experiments to polished resume websites.
+Self‑driven learner who enjoys the independence of remote work and the quiet of the mountains.

+I like to build things — whether it’s a polished website, a futuristic concept, or a clever automation script.
+Every project is a chance to learn something new.

 ---